 - Gemini South: Targets from about RA = 3.5 hr to 21.5 hr are acceptable during this cycle.
 Note that RAs near 3.5h will only be accessible for a couple hours during the first half of the first month (February) and only at favorable declinations (Dec< 0) .
 Likewise, RAs near 21.5h will only be accessible for a couple hours during the final month (April) and again only in the above declination range.
 Note Rule #9; an FT program may not fully backload its three-month active period; at least one of its targets must be observable during its first active month.

 Available instruments and observing modes

-- GMOS and F2 should be fully available this cycle.
+- GMOS-S and F2 are expected to be available throughout this cycle.

-- We are offering IGRINS and Zorro but please contact the FT team in advance with any specific questions (Fast.Turnaround at gemini.edu).
+- We expect that IGRINS and Zorro will be available for some part of this cycle, but please contact the FT team in advance with any specific questions (Fast.Turnaround at gemini.edu).

 - FT observations may not be executed during classical observing, or priority visitor (PV), depending on the prevailing conditions.